 Do you need holiday themed table cloths & matching napkins to have a festive holiday party tablescape?
 What about napkin rings and charger plates?
 Nope!

-Minimalist holiday entertaining and Christmas party decorations should consist of simple, timeless pieces that can be used all winter.
+Minimalist Christmas party and holiday entertaining decorations should consist of simple, timeless pieces that can be used all winter.

 Here are some of my favorites: